HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 Many light microscopes will save data automatically into their own proprietary file formats (owned by the microscope company).
-For example, Zeiss microscopes often save to .czi, while Leica microscopes use .lif.
+For example, Zeiss microscopes often save files to a format with a .czi extension, while Leica microscopes often use a format with a .lif extension.
 These formats will retain all the metadata used during acquisition, but are often difficult to open in software that wasn't created by the same company.